ietf-wg-dmarc/draft-ietf-dmarc-dmarcbis/README.md

       date current text, which appears to have answered the concern raised.

 C.5.3.
-Issue 4 - Definition of "fo" parameter
+Ticket 4 - Definition of "fo" parameter

    *  Changes to wording in section 6.3, to bring clarity to use of colon-separated list as possible value to "fo"